cutaway-security/IACS_STAR_Methodology/README.md

   - Undetected physical or remote access but administrative privileges are required to access network devices, systems, and applications (6)
   - Undetected physical or remote access that provides requires authentication to some network devices, systems, and applications (8)
   - Undetected physical or remote access that provides elevated permissions to network devices, systems, and applications (9)
-- **Size** - How large is this group of threat agents as identified by physical or remote access and the group's roles and responsibilities within the process?
+- **Access** - What is the physical or remote access capabilities achieved by successful exploitation within the process?
   - Physical owner/operator users (1)
   - Physical vendor / integrator users (2)
   - Physical non-malicious civilian users (4)